Eric-exe/CP-Notes/Number Theory/Combinations.md

 $$\binom{n}{r}\equiv\frac{n!}{r!(n-r)!}$$

 ---
-What if there is an infinite selection of $n$ items?
+What if there is an infinite selection of $n$ items and we need to pick $r$ items?
 In the first scenario, once we picked an item, we can't pick it again.
 However, we can pick again in this case:
 $$\binom{n+r-1}{r-1}\equiv\frac{(n+r-1)!}{(r-1)!(n-(r-1))!}$$

 ---